Murder of Erica Parsons: Additional information

 Sandy and Casey Parsons appeared on the Dr. Phil talk show.
 As part of the show, Sandy Parsons took a polygraph, and was considered "strongly deceptive" by the former FBI agent who administered the test.
 Casey Parsons claimed to be experiencing a high level of pain, which could invalidate a polygraph, and never completed it.

-On August 27, 2013, Sandy and Casey Parsons moved to Fayetteville, North Carolina.
+On August 27, 2013, Sandy and Casey Parsons moved to Fayetteville.
 Their two youngest biological children were removed from the home by the Department of Social Services shortly after the criminal case against them began.

 On January 30, 2014, the Federal Bureau of Investigation offered a $25,000 reward, in addition to the $10,000 offered by the sheriff, for information leading to the location of the girl.
 Six months later, the total reward increased to $50,000.

 In September 2015, an Illinois tracker dog company called K-9 Specialties came to Salisbury after being hired by local residents.

 On September 29, 2016, after another round of searches and questioning, Sandy Parsons led investigators to Erica's skeletal remains.
 They were buried in a small grave near the home of Sandy's mother on Blair Hendrick Road, between the towns of Pageland and Mount Croghan, South Carolina.
 Before the discovery, detectives recovered items in the search of a shed on property belonging to Sandy, including: a video tape, a hammer, teeth, and school records.